U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Record of Decision approving plan signed 12/19/02:

-If you would like additional information about the Northern and Eastern Colorado Desert Coordinated Management Plan, contact John Dalton at the Bureau of Land Management, California Desert District at (951) 697-5311 or firstname.lastname@example.org.
+For more information about the Northern and Eastern Colorado Desert Coordinated Management Plan, contact John Dalton at the Bureau of Land Management, California Desert District at (951) 697-5311 or firstname.lastname@example.org.